Cardinal electors in the 1978 conclaves: Cardinal electors

 Two of the cardinal electors in the 1978 conclaves were from the Eastern Catholic Churches: Stéphanos I Sidarouss (Coptic) and Joseph Parecattil (Syro-Malabar).
-In both conclaves, the senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon and the junior cardinal deacon were, respectively, Jean Villot, Giuseppe Siri, Pericle Felici and Mario Luigi Ciappi.
-Villot was also the camerlengo of the Holy Roman Church, in charge of administering the Holy See during its vacancy.
+In both conclaves, the senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon, and the junior cardinal deacon were, respectively, Jean-Marie Villot, Giuseppe Siri, Pericle Felici, and Mario Luigi Ciappi.
+Villot was also the camerlengo of the Holy Roman Church, who was in charge of administering the Holy See during its vacancy.

 The 112 cardinal electors in the table below are those who participated in at least one of the two conclaves.
 Two cardinals participated in only one: Albino Luciani, elected Pope John Paul I in the first conclave and whose death prompted the second conclave; and John Joseph Wright, who did not participate in the first conclave for health reasons owing to surgery.
 Another two cardinal electors did not participate in the first conclave; both died before the second conclave began.
 The data below are as of 25 August 1978 or 14 October 1978, the respective dates on which the conclaves began.
 Age ranges are given for some cardinals in the case of any differences in age as at the beginning of the two conclaves.
 All cardinals are of the Latin Church unless otherwise stated.
 Cardinals belonging to institutes of consecrated life or to societies of apostolic life are indicated by the relevant post-nominal letters.

 Not in attendance

-Cardinal electors by continent and by country
+Cardinal electors by continent and country

 The 112 attending cardinal electors in either conclave were from 49 countries on all six inhabited continents.
-The countries with the greatest number of cardinal electors were Italy (twenty-six in the first conclave, twenty-five in the second conclave), the United States (eight in the first conclave, nine in the second conclave; excluding Puerto Rico) and France (seven in both conclaves).
+The countries with the greatest number of cardinal electors were Italy (twenty-six in the first conclave, twenty-five in the second conclave), the United States (eight in the first conclave, nine in the second conclave; excluding Puerto Rico), and France (seven in both conclaves).